 - 16 Other Spa Resorts in the Czech Republic

 - 17 Other Regions To Visit in the Czech Republic

 Czech Republic Map of the Bohemia Spa Triangle

 Located only 90 minutes from Prague, the Capital of the Czech Republic, Karlovy Vary is close to the German border and this region known as Bohemia.
 It is breathtakingly beautiful with landscapes of lush green heavily wooded forests, meandering rivers, castles and historic buildings, and of course many hot and cold mineral springs.

 Many of the Spas date back to the 15th Century.
 Karlovy Vary is located on the Tepla River which means ‘warm river’.
-Karlovy Vary had to be rebuilt over the centuries as many of the buildings were originally constructed in wood.
+Karlovy Vary had to be rebuilt over the centuries as many of the buildings were originally constructed in wood and were a fire risk.
 Today, wood is forbidden to be used on the construction of buildings.